idelsink/aignostics-python-sdk/docs/partials/README_footer.md

 5. Our
    [release notes](https://aignostics.readthedocs.io/en/latest/release-notes.html)
    provide a complete log of recent improvements and changes.
-6. We gratefully acknowledge the
+6. We gratefully acknowledge the numerous
    [open source projects](https://aignostics.readthedocs.io/en/latest/attributions.html)
    that this project builds upon.
 Thank you to all these wonderful contributors!